SiriusGG/stac/HOW_TO_STREAMING.md

 For this section we will use OBS Studio, though for most broadcasting or streaming softwares the process is the same.

-1) Open the Trick Visualization Frame by loading a .sacf file or by selecting "Create New Trick File".
+1) Open the Trick Visualization Frame by loading a .stact file or by selecting "Create New Trick File".

 2) Add the Visualization source in OBS Studio.
 In OBS Studio, within the "Sources" tab:
 - select "+"